matosjoaops/TVVS-PROJ/assignment02/report/report.md

 #### Testing partitions #2, #3 and #6

 According to the documentation, if the parameter `insertAt` is negative or greater than the length of the base string, then an `IndexOutOfBoundsException` should be thrown.
 This is what happened for partitions 2 and 3.
-However, for partition 6 the exception wasn't thrown.
+However, for partition 6, the exception was not thrown.
 It seems the implementation first checks if the `stringToInsert` is empty and only then checks if `insertAt`'s value is valid.
-But since this behaviour contradicts the documentation, it can be considered a bug and therefore, the test does not pass.
-These tests make use of `assertThrows` to check if the exception is thrown.
+However, since this behavior contradicts the documentation, it can be considered a bug; therefore, the test does not pass.
+These tests use `assertThrows` to check if the exception is thrown.

 ```java
 @ParameterizedTest()